Visiting Maui During COVID: What You Need To Know

 This pandemic put our island communities in the impossible position of having to choose between public safety or a healthy economy.
 What is the right direction to take?
 There is no perfect solution, and every choice involves risk and controversy.
 Our local government officials have been criticized for (a) waiting too long to reopen the tourism industry and (b) reopening the tourism industry too soon.
 There is no right answer that everyone can agree upon.

-VISITING MAUI DURING COVID: WILL EVERYTHING BE OPEN FOR YOU TO ENJOY?
+VISITING MAUI DURING COVID PANDEMIC: WILL EVERYTHING BE OPEN FOR YOU TO ENJOY?

 Well, maybe not everything . . . but most things.
 All beaches and parks are open.
 Most natural attractions (like Haleakala National Park) and hiking trails are open.
-Most shops, restaurants, and activities have reopened, although many are required to operate at limited occupancy for social distancing purposes.
+Most shops, restaurants, and activities have reopened.
 A few have closed permanently.

-The tourism closure on Maui has been extremely challenging for local businesses.
-Most were barely hanging on, waiting for tourism to reopen, and they are now delighted to welcome you back.
+The pandemic has taken its toll on Hawaii’s tourism industry and has been extremely challenging for local businesses.
+Most have been barely hanging on, waiting for tourism to rebound, and they are now delighted to welcome you back.
 It’s inevitable, however, that some businesses will not survive this crisis and will decide to close their doors for good.
-We have lost some already, and it’s still an ever-evolving situation.
 We—along with you—are just waiting to see which businesses are able to recover and survive.

 VISITING MAUI DURING COVID: WHAT HAS CHANGED ON MAUI?